M0Data/PSIL-Customer-Demand-Intelligence-System/README.md

 ## The Business Problem

-Premier Standard Industrial Limited (PSIL) is a 40-year-old Nigerian distribution company and sole distributor of Alltech Coppens fish feeds in Nigeria and West Africa.
+A Nigerian distribution company and sole distributor of Alltech Coppens fish feeds in Nigeria and West Africa.
 Operating across five branches — Lagos, Aba, Ibadan, Port Harcourt, and Abuja — they distribute four product lines to ten active customer accounts.

 Management had no systematic way to anticipate demand.
 Orders were reactive.
 Stockouts were untracked.
 Customer purchasing patterns were unknown.